A visit to Australia is a must-do for everyone who’s looking for adventure or even just looking to work on their tan.

 Sip Wine in the Hunter Valley, New South Wales

 It’s always wine o’clock somewhere!
-And if you are on holidays, it might be wine o’clock all the time.
+And if you are on holiday, it might be wine o’clock all the time.
 If the taste of perfectly aged, crushed grapes is something you fancy, then the Hunter Valley region will put a smile on your face.
-An area featuring over 120-wineries, many internationally famous, this is your go to place for all things wine, and a different stop on this Cairns to Sydney roadtrip.

-Everything from tours and tastings, to a romantic candlelit dinner in the vineyard or an open air concert.
+Everything from tours and tastings to a romantic candlelit dinner in the vineyard or an open-air concert.
 This area is known for its Shiraz and Semillon varieties, but there is no lack of options to try.
 Book a room, take a tour, and get in touch with your inner sommelier.

 End the Road Trip in Gorgeous Sydney, New South Wales